 We received 954 responses to our survey: 648 students (537 UG + 33 MA/MFA + 78 PhD/research), and 296 staff (265 academic + 31 tech/support).
 This corresponds to 3% of the total number of drama students nationally (including non-SCUDD organisations); a 5.3% representation of total PG students; and a 2.7% of UG students, based on HESA data; and 21% of SCUDD departmental academic staff, based on numbers raised by SCUDD.
 The sample size of support and technical staff responding was not large enough to provide any statistically significant data.

 Below, we present a summary of key findings and key recommendations, based on the results of the survey itself and on further work the group has undertaken, including consulting with members of the SCUDD community who have a particular interest and expertise in matters of diversity.
-A full report will be published in January 2018 on the SCUDD website, following review by the SCUDD Executive.
+A full report will be published in March 2018 on the SCUDD website.

 It is very much our understanding and desire that these findings and recommendations be part of an ongoing process of increasing diversity in our member departments.
 We hope the Standing Conference will find the information contained in this document useful in moving forward the conversation, and generating action on this important topic.
 If you wish to make any comments or suggestions, or indeed have any questions, please contact Pedro de Senna via email on email@example.com.